-A MESSAGE FROM CHIEF JUSTICE WILLIAM L. WALLER JR.
+A MESSAGE FROM CHIEF JUSTICE WILLIAM L. WALLER, JR.

-IN 2008, the Mississippi Judiciary faced many new challenges, not the least of which is an economic downturn of historic proportions.
-In spite of this, we have continued making major technological advancements and improving our ability to provide expeditious disposition of matters brought before the courts.
+IN 2009, the Mississippi Judiciary faced many new challenges, not the least of which is an economic downturn of historic proportions.
+In spite of this, we have continued making major technological advancements and improving our ability to expeditiously dispose of matters brought before the courts.

-The Judiciary recognizes that as a separate branch of state government it must perform its distinct functions while at the same time cooperating with the Legislative and Executive Branches, each acting within its distinct sphere providing justice and good government for the state and its people.
+The Judiciary recognizes that, as a separate, co-equal branch of state government, it must perform its distinct functions while at the same time cooperating with the Legislative and Executive Branches, each acting within its distinct sphere providing justice and good government for the state and its people.

-This year the appellate courts decided 1142 appeals and numerous petitions for certiorari, petitions for interlocutory appeal, petitions for mandamus and motions of various types, all within the time limits previously established for efficient responsiveness.
-The circuit and chancery courts have decided 105,361 civil and criminal cases.
-More than \$782,000 has been distributed to provide access to the courts by the underprivileged.
-All of this has been accomplished using less than one per-cent of the states general fund appropriations.
+This year the appellate courts decided 1,021 appeals and numerous petitions for certiorari, petitions for interlocutory appeal, petitions for mandamus and motions of various types, all within the time limits previously established for efficient responsiveness.
+The circuit and chancery courts decided 110,795 civil and criminal cases in FY 2009.
+All of this has been accomplished using less than one percent of the state's general fund appropriations.

-Recognizing that the cost of litigation too often bars those with limited means from bringing matters before the courts, we have, in addition to distributing funds for services to the underprivileged, put in place a pilot program aimed at streamlining litigation for those with disputes which, while important to the parties, involve relatively small dollar amounts.
+Recognizing that the cost of litigation too often bars those with limited means from bringing matters before the courts, we have distributed almost \$600,000 raised from special assessments to provide access to civil legal assistance to the underprivileged.
+In addition, we have put in place a pilot program aimed at streamlining litigation for those with disputes which, while important to the parties, involve relatively small dollar amounts.

 We continue our development of the Mississippi Electronic Courts, a statewide system allowing electronic filing, improved case management, and internet access to our trial court records, relying on experience underpinning the existing federal system.
+A revision of the Code of Judicial Conduct is underway.
+Several committees are working to draft Uniform Rules for Criminal Practice and Procedure, Rules for Municipal Courts, and new model jury instructions.

-Much of our success is due to the dedication of judges, attorneys, and career staff who have dedicated themselves to the only reason for a judiciary to exist-to provide a forum for the fair administration of justice.
+Much of our success is due to the dedication of judges, attorneys, and career staff who have devoted themselves to the only reason for a judiciary to exist--to provide a forum for the fair and efficient administration of justice.
 To all of these, I give my personal thanks.

-IN 2009, I begin my first year as Chief Justice of the Mississippi Supreme Court.
-In that capacity, I will do all within my power, with the assistance of my colleagues on the Court, to continue improve our courts and their ability to provide the citizens of Mississippi with a system of justice that can be relied on as fair, impartial and effective.
+As Chief Justice of the Mississippi Supreme Court I will do all within my power, with the assistance of my colleagues on the Court, to continue to improve our courts and their ability to provide the citizens of Mississippi with a system of justice that can be relied on as fair, impartial, and effective.